derrinbright/A-Multi-Modal-Genomic-Analysis-of-Beta-Lactam-Resistance-Mechanisms-in-Clinical-E.-coli-Isolates/README.md

 ### Conclusion
 - Resistance is multifactorial, involving PBP3 insertion mutation, multiple beta-lactamase enzymes, and efflux systems.
-- PBP3 insertion likely key contributor to aztreonam-avibactam resistance.
+- PBP3 insertion is likely a key contributor to aztreonam-avibactam resistance.
-- Findings stress need for genomic surveillance and alternative therapies.
+- Findings stress the need for genomic surveillance and alternative therapies.

 ### Project Credits
 - Work conducted via collaboration of Ashoka University and hospital clinical teams.